Internet Marketing Strategy: The Hitchhiker’s Guide

 If you have partnered with a marketing company in the past or personally studied it on your own, you’ll quickly find every inbound marketing company does things a bit differently.

-Here are some key questions that our new clients have:
+Here are some key questions that our prospective new clients have:

-At Fannit, we’ve intentionally ironed out the first 30 days of marketing with us into a concise, coherent, and consistent system that removes the overwhelming feelings associated with engaging in a new agency relationship.
+At Fannit, we’ve intentionally ironed out the first 30 days of internet marketing with us into a concise, coherent, and consistent system that removes the overwhelming feelings associated with engaging in a new relationship with an agency.

 As an outline for the main themes of the first 30 days, we use the acronym IRON: